Twin-to-twin transfusion syndromeTTTS; Fetal transfusion syndrome

 Exams and Tests

-This condition is usually diagnosed by ultrasound during pregnancy.
+This condition is most often diagnosed by ultrasound during pregnancy.

 After birth, the infants will receive the following tests: